 1.5 Hours per week

 Training seminars are an integral part of the training program.
 The format is both didactic and discussion/process oriented in nature.
 A wide variety of topics are covered that pertain to major areas of knowledge needed to be a competent clinician.
 Diversity is infused in all presentations.

-Topics may include, but are not limited to: Triage/Intake Interviewing, Lethality Assessment, Group Therapy, Trauma, Crisis Intervention, Working with LGBTQ Clients, Working with International Students, Assessment, Eating Disorders, Job Search, Substance Abuse, Addictions, Couples Therapy, Consultation, Spirituality in Counseling, and Mental Health Recovery.
+Topics may include, but are not limited to: Brief Consultation Interviewing, Lethality Assessment, Group Therapy, Trauma, Crisis Intervention, Working with LGBTQ Clients, Working with International Students, Assessment, Eating Disorders, Job Search, Substance Abuse, Addictions, Couples Therapy, Consultation, Spirituality in Counseling, and Mental Health Recovery.

 Particular diversity seminars are also highlighted throughout the year.
 In addition, in the spring semester we hold a series of diversity process seminars that are focused on the impact of diversity on the intern personally and professionally.
 Two professional staff members will lead the diversity process series where interns are encouraged, but not required, to explore historical influences of self that may affect subsequent clinical practice related to culture.
 The internship training program functions in a manner consistent with the American Psychological Association’s 2002 Ethical Standard 7.04 (Student Disclosure of Personal Information) as contained in the Revised Ethical Principles of Psychologists and Code of Conduct (APA, 2002).
 (Adapted from Texas A & M University Student Counseling Services’ diversity disclaimer statement).